Khadibia/ML-Assessment-repo/README.md

 # Instructions on how to setup and run the model
 1. pip install -r requirements.txt
 2. prepare test image and place model in same folder as pred script.
 The script will load the model, run inference on the specified image, and print the results.
-3. run predictions using pred script.py
+3. run predictions using pred.py
 4. check results.
 Annotated images show detected objects with class IDs, confidence scores, and bounding box coordinates.

 # Final Model Performance Metrics